Noyce-Joel/Text-To-Speech/README.md

 I thought it would be great to create an app that converted text into speech 🙄

-A very fun little exercise 🤗
+A very fun exercise 🤗

 ## Stack